nakiridaisuki/NVBMinfo/README_en.md

 | [中文](./README.md) | [English](./README_en.md) |

-# NVIDIA HPC Benchmark 硬體相容性測試
+# NVIDIA HPC Benchmark Hardware Compatibility Test
-我們親愛的 NVIDIA 在 HPC Benchmark 的官方文件那叫一個殘缺不全，以至於隨便下載一個容器映像檔下來後，能不能跑都要靠通靈，遂製作了這些表。
+Our beloved NVIDIA's official documentation for its HPC Benchmarks is notoriously incomplete and fragmented, to the point where it's a crapshoot whether a randomly downloaded container image will even run.
+That's why these tables were made.

-NVIDIA 的 GPU 每代的架構所對應的計算能力 CC 都不同，如果當前硬體的 CC 低於編譯的 CC 版本，那大概率是無法正確執行。
+Each generation of NVIDIA GPU architecture has a different corresponding Compute Capability (CC).
+If your hardware's CC is lower than the CC version the benchmark was compiled for, it will most likely fail to run correctly.

-如果該版本的執行檔中並沒有你當前的硬體所對應的 CC，而且實際嘗試後也無法正常運行，那就別浪費時間直接換低版本吧。
+If a given executable doesn't include the CC for your hardware, and you've confirmed after trying that it won't run, don't waste your time—just switch to an older version.

-## 這是甚麼
+## What is this?
-在編譯 CUDA 程式碼時，需要告訴 nvcc 要為哪個顯卡架構編譯二進制檔案，也就是 `-gencode, -arch, -code` 等選項。
+When compiling CUDA code, you need to tell the nvcc compiler which GPU architecture(s) to build the binary for.
+This is done using flags like `-gencode, -arch, and -code`.

-對於一個計算能力，假設是 V100 的 7.0，那編譯時的代號就會是 sm_70。
+For a given Compute Capability—for instance, CC 7.0 for the V100 GPU—the corresponding compilation target is sm_70.

-本紀錄用 `cuobjdump -lelf <exec>` 來檢查每個版本的 image 中， Benchmark 執行檔當時編譯時所選擇的計算架構。
+This document uses the command `cuobjdump -lelf <exec>` to inspect the benchmark executable within each version's image and determine which compute architectures it was compiled for.

 ## NVIDIA SM Generation List
 | Architecture | Compute Capability | Examples |